Zeusomos/bonds/README.md

 * No PIE (position-independent executable)

 That means:
-* A programmer who mistakenly leaves open the possibility of overrunning a buffer on a functi
+* A programmer who mistakenly leaves open the possibility of overrunning a buffer on a function's stack may be allowing attackers to overwrite the return pointer pushed onto the stack earlier.
+* There i